mcarambula/nomnom/README.md

 For this project I used React + Redux + Redux Thunk + Sass.

-Through this app, the user will be able to add, edit, delete recipes, and also he will be able to search recipes by id or a regex.
+Through this app, the user will be able to add, edit, delete and search recipes by id or a regex.

 ## Tested on
 This app has been tested on Chrome, Firefox, Safari and IE11.

 ## Getting started